 It’s worth pointing out though, that redeeming gift cards for making big ticket purchases may exclude those items from any insurance protection (more on this later) that the card offers.
 So make sure you do your due diligence and consider whether the extra points you will earn, provide a large enough incentive to forfeit the cover.

 First things first, this card has a $195 annual fee which becomes payable when your inaugural monthly statement is generated and each year thereafter.
+However, for a limited time this is waived, so you will pay $0 in annual fee in the first year.
 You can add up to 4 supplementary cards at no extra cost.
-This fee however, is fully offset with the yearly travel credit of $200, making the card effectively free.

 There is a 3% foreign currency transaction fee, which is applied to the converted A$ amount.

 Amex have occasionally offered welcome bonus on this card in the past, but the current offer is for the annual fee waiver in the 1st year saving you $195.

 Apply here for The American Express Platinum Edge Credit Card